michaelvl/helm2yaml/README.md

 which can be used to fail the GitOps pipeline for the application deployment.

-### Using Helm3
+### Using Other Helm Binaries

-Using `--apply` with helm2yaml (not to be confused with the second `--apply` shown above after the `helmsman` sub-command, which is only there to be drop-in compatible with Helmsman) will run helm to apply the application spec to a Kubernetes cluster.
-To use an alternative Helm command, e.g. helm3, one could specify the Helm command as follows:
+To use an alternative Helm binary, e.g. helm3, one could specify the Helm command as follows:

 ```
-helm2yaml.py --apply -b ~/bin/helm3 helmsman -f my-app.yaml
+helm2yaml.py -b ~/bin/helm3 helmsman -f my-app.yaml
 ```

 ### Running from a Container